AtrCheema/AI4Water/docs/source/quick_start.rst

 Using your own (custom) model
 =============================
 If you don't want to use sklearn/xgboost/catboost/lgbm's Models and you have your own model.
-You can use this model seamlessley as far as this model has .fit, .evaluate and .predict methods.
+You can use this model seamlessly as far as this model has .fit, .evaluate and .predict methods.

 .. code-block:: python